-Every author especially self-publishing authors desire to win a book award.
+Every author desires to win a book award.
 Some want the public validation that their book is a hit and others simply want to promote themselves as an award-winning author!

 Winning a prestigious book award is now becoming a necessity for self-publishers who lack the celebrity status or backing from a traditional publisher.
 This can gain the media’s attention in addition to librarians and bookstores.
 Gaining the attention from these major players can be an asset to your writing career and/or publishing company.